alexmorosmarco/gst-project/README.md

 **`git submodule add https://github.com/alexmorosmarco/gst-submodule.git`**

-This command adds a git repository as a submodule of main project and clones it to the current path, inside a folder named as the submodule repository by default.
-So in the above example it creates a folder called "gst-submodule" on current path and clones the repository inside it.
+This command adds a git repository as a submodule of main project and clones it to the current path, inside a folder named as the submodule repository name by default.
+So in the above example it creates a folder called *"gst-submodule"* on current path and clones the repository inside it.

 Actually it is not same thing as cloning.
-It clones the code of a concrete commit (last one of master by default), and not the code of the head of a concrete branch.
-So when pulling the main project the submodule code is also pulled but the linked commit is not updated cause the submodule is frozen at that concrete commit by security.
+It clones the code of a concrete commit (last one of master branch by default), and not the code of the head of a concrete branch.
+So when pulling the main project the submodule code is also pulled but the connected commit is not updated cause the submodule is frozen at that concrete commit by security.

 **`git submodule add https://github.com/alexmorosmarco/gst-submodule.git <path_to_submodule>`**